SpenceKonde/ATTinyCore/avr/extras/ATtiny_43.md

 The boost converter will start up as long as the battery voltage is 1.2v or higher (in my testing, it seems to start at 1.1v), generating 3v.
 It will keep running as long as VBat is at least 0.8v, possibly even lower.
 It is capable of supplying 30mA to external devices as long as VBat > 1.0v (at lower VBat, the maximum current is lower - if overloaded, 3v output is not guaranteed)

 ### Tone Support
-Tone() uses timer1.
-For best results, use pin 6 and 5, as this will use the hardware output compare to generate the square wave instead of using interrupts.
-This will take out PWM on pins 5 amd 6.
+Tone() uses Timer1.
+For best results, use pin 5 or 6 (PIN_PB5, PIN_PB6) as this will use the hardware output compare to generate the square wave instead of using interrupts.
+Any use of tone() will take out PWM on pins 5 amd 6.

 ### I2C Support
 There is no hardware I2C peripheral.
 I2C functionality can be achieved with the hardware USI.
 As of version 1.1.3 this is handled transparently via the special version of the Wire library included with this core.